PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Results

 \subsection{Computation cost of a time step}

-The larger time step sizes of PINNSim come at increasd computational cost compared to the trapezoidal rule.
-Providing a fair comparison based on optimised implementations will be future work, instead, we will here focus on the main cost of PINNSim from a perspective of scalability.
+The larger time step sizes of PINNSim come at increasd{an increased} computational cost compared to the trapezoidal rule.
+Providing a fair comparison based on optimised implementations will be future work, instead, we will here focus on the main cost of PINNSim from a perspective of scalability. {We first analyse this cost of PINNSim from a perspective of scalability and then provide a comparison of the total run-time based on the implementation of this proof of concept.}

 In \cref{algo:simulator}, the evaluation of the inner loop (lines 2-8) requires the calculation of network and component current injections \IcomplexNetworkHat{}, \IcomplexComponentHat{} and their sensitivity to \Vparams{}.
-For the network currents, this requires merely matrix-vector products and for the component currents the evaluations of the \glspl{PINN}.
-A single evaluation (pass) of a \gls{PINN} requires on the order of \SI{1}{\micro\second}, e.g., to compute the current injection, and the sensitivity calculations requires only two additional passes thanks to \gls{AD}.
+For the network currents, this requires merely matrix-vector products and for the component currents the evaluations{evaluation} of the \glspl{PINN}.
+A single evaluation (pass) of a \gls{PINN} requires on the order of \SI{1}{\micro\second}, e.g., to compute the current injection, and the{.
+The} sensitivity calculations requires{require} only two additional passes thanks to \gls{AD}.
 As all \glspl{PINN} could be evaluated in parallel, these computations can easily be scaled to large system.
 The \say{expensive} computation arises in the solution of the linear system of equations in line 9 of \cref{algo:simulator}, but its sparsity and known structure can be exploited.
 A closely related calculation is required for the trapezoidal rule.

 The overall cost then scales linearly with the number of iterations $k$ per time step, i.e., line 1-10 in \cref{algo:simulator}, until convergence is reached.
 We show in \cref{fig:convergence_analysis} the value of the objective \cref{eq:objective_approximation} over the iterations for two time step sizes and different values of $r$.
 In the left panel, the least square problem is fully determined ($s=r+1$), hence the objective value continues to decrease.
 In the right panel, the five additional query points render the problem over-determined, hence the algorithm converges at a non-zero objective value.
 In either case, we observe that larger time step sizes require more iterations, while the order of the voltage profiles primarily affects the magnitude of the objective value and less its convergence.